iaphub/react-native-iaphub/README.md

 ⚠ If a product is returned by the [API](https://www.iaphub.com/docs/api/get-user/) but the sku cannot be loaded, it'll be filtered from the list and an error message will be displayed in the console

+⚠ If you have multiple Android offers, the oldest (first one you've created) will be used by default.
+We've decided to not support multiple Android offers in order to have a common system with iOS.
+To have a different offer simply create a new product, you can do pretty much everything with [smart listings](https://www.iaphub.com/docs/resources/smart-listing).

 ```js
 var products = await Iaphub.getProductsForSale();